-W1 thermostat contacts close signaling the control module to run its self-check routine.
-After the control module has verified that the 1st stage pressure switch contacts are open and the limit switch(es) contacts are closed, the draft blower will be energized.
+R and W thermostat contacts close signaling the control module to run its self-check routine.
+After the control module has verified that the pressure switch contacts are open and the limit switch(es) contacts are closed, the draft blower will be energized.

 As the induced draft blower comes up to speed, the pressure switch contacts will close and the ignitor warm up period will begin.
-The ignitor will heat for approx. 20 seconds, then the gas valve is energized in 1st stage to permit gas flow to the burners.

-The flame sensor confirms that ignition has been achieved within the 4 second ignition trial period.
+The ignitor will heat for approximately 20 seconds, then the gas valve is energized to permit gas flow to the burners.
+The flame sensor confirms that ignition has been achieved.

-As the flame sensor confirms that ignition has been achieved, the delay to fan ON period begins timing and after approx. 45 seconds the indoor blower motor will be energized at low speed and will continue to run during the heating cycle.
+After the flame sensor confirms within a 4 second trial period that ignition has been achieved, the delay to fan ON period begins timing.
+After approximately 45 seconds the indoor blower motor will be energized and continue to run during the heating cycle.